Vorticode/refract/readme.md

 ## How Refract works

-When `ClassName.compile()` is called, Refract parses the `html` property and calls `customElements.define` to register a custom tag name.
+When `ClassName.compile()` is called, Refract parses the code in the `html()` function and calls `customElements.define` to register a custom tag name.
 The first time a class is instantiated, Refract builds a virtual tree of the elements and expressions it contains.
-It finds all `this.variables` within the expressions and watches for their values to change, via [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+It finds all variables referencing class properties within the expressions and watches for their values to change, via [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

 Additionally, Refract has a special code path for watching loop expressions created via `this.array.map(...)`, so that when the array powering a loop changes, only the html elements connected to the items changed are updated.

 ## Development

-### Running Tests

-Tests can be run one of two ways:

-1. By loading tests/index.html in the browser and selecting which tests to run.
+Tests can be run by loading tests/index.html in the browser and selecting which tests to run.

-2. Currently broken:  By typing `deno test --allow-net` from a command prompt in the tests folder.
-Required the deno runtime to be installed.
-Individual tests can be run by typing `deno test --allow-net filename.build2.js`.
-The --allow-net flag allows downloading required deno libraries.